JimDesu/basis-lang/README.md

         renderDiagnostic: e
 ```

-The class binding makes failures *contractual*: a recovery handler does not need to know the concrete type of the payload, only the operations the bound class promises.
-Different `.fail` sites for the same message may pass values of different concrete types, all satisfying the same class, and consumers continue to work without change.
+The concept binding makes failures *contractual*: a recovery handler does not need to know the concrete type of the payload, only the operations the bound concept promises.
+Different `.fail` sites for the same message may pass values of different concrete types, all satisfying the same concept, and consumers continue to work without change.
 This is Haskell-style typeclass dispatch sliced through the failure machinery.

 ### 4.5 Cleanup: at-stack handlers and obligations